-Join Cincinnati’s most buzzed about professional theater company downtown for Cincinnati Shakespeare’s Theatre Summer Camp!
+Join Cincinnati’s most buzzed about professional theater company downtown for Cincinnati Shakespeare Summer Camp!
 We offer unique & fun programs for beginners to advanced students to engage with the arts.
-These in-person camps take place at our new theater Monday-Friday 9am-5pm for students who have completed grades 3 up to 12.
-We will be following all COVID safety protocols this summer.
+These in-person camps take place at our new theater Monday-Friday 9am-5pm for students who have completed grades 1 up to 12.

 For over 20 years, Cincinnati Shakespeare’s Theatre Summer Camp has provided students with a camp experience unlike any in the Tri-State.
 Campers work with members of Cincinnati Shakespeare’s professional resident ensemble, staging scenes, learning the tricks of the trade, gaining confidence, and often finding an inclusive community of friends that lasts well beyond the summer.